 The main winter route into the Fowler-Hilliard Hut follows a road up McCallister Gulch to just below Resolution Mountain.
 From the trail leaves the road and swings the backside of the peak before dropping down to the hut.
 This route is closed to all motorized travel during the winter.
 For a slight longer and more gradual ski in you can follow the marked trail that follows Resolution Creek Road before leaving the road to switchback up to the hut.

 Vail Pass Winter Recreation Area Fee This hut is located in the Vail Pass Winter Recreation Area.
 Use of this hut during most of the winter requires payment of additional fees to the U.S. Forest service that will be charged at the time you make your reservation.
 This is not a parking fee; it applies regardless of which trailhead is used.
-The $6.00 per person per night fee is in effect from 11/29/13 though 4/30/14, children 13 and under are free.
+The $10.00 per person per night fee is in effect from Thanksgiving through the end of April, children 15 and under are free.
 More information.